NGSS Resource Hub

 Push them to the pattern instead of telling them.
 Ask, "If you stack paper one sheet at a time, which sheet did you put down first?"
 Let them connect it: the bottom layer is the oldest because it had to be there before the next one could pile on top.

 Good thinking, because earth forces really are part of it.
 Tell them earthquakes and slow forces can fold and lift layers.
-But remind them the assessment isn't about HOW the rock formed.
-It's about reading the layers and fossils to explain what the landscape used to be.
+Then point them back to what this standard asks: read the layers and fossils to explain what the landscape used to be.
+How the rock first formed is a different question for a different year.

 The terms students need to access this standard.
 Definitions in plain-English, classroom-ready language.